 A carer spends regular time providing unpaid support to a relative, partner or friend who is ill, frail, disabled or has a mental health condition or an addiction dependency.

 From April 2015 carers are entitled to an assessment in their own right.

 You may be juggling work and care and this is having a big impact on your life.
 You don’t necessarily have to live with the person you are looking after or be caring full time to have an assessment.
 The person you support does need to live in Telford and Wrekin.

-A carer’s assessment provides you with the opportunity to identify what information; advice and support will be beneficial to you and your needs by reflecting on the following questions.
+A carer’s assessment provides you with the opportunity to identify what information; advice and support will be beneficial to you by reflecting on the following questions.

 - Does your caring role affect your ability to carry out any caring responsibilities you have for a child?